 Periodic reporting of the Secondary RAT usage data is an optional function.
-When eNodeB is configured with a "minimum time interval for Secondary RAT usage data reporting", the eNodeB shall send a RAN Usage Data Report Request message to the MME when the timer expires for each UE the MME has requested the Secondary RAT usage data reporting.
+When eNodeB, as defined in bullet e) of clause 5.7A.2, is configured with a "time interval for Secondary RAT usage data reporting", the eNodeB shall not send a RAN Usage Data Report Request message to the MME until this timer expires or stopped for each UE for which Secondary RAT usage data reporting is ongoing.
 The timer runs from the last usage reporting for the UE.
-The MME also indicates to SGW if secondary RAT usage data reporting to the PGW is active
+The MME also indicates to SGW if secondary RAT usage data reporting to the PGW is active.

 The procedures 5.7A.3-1 to 5.7A.3-2 in its entirety is executed to provide periodic reporting of Secondary RAT usage data to the Serving GW and to the PDN GW when PGW secondary RAT usage data reporting is active.
-At use for periodic usage data reporting, the procedure 5.7A.3-1 uses signaling from eNB which does not include a handover flag.
+At use for periodic usage data reporting, the procedure 5.7A.3-1 uses signalling from eNB which does not include a handover flag.